-The Basic Coaching Package is a great option for new pet parents with dogs over six months and pet guardians that want to teach their happy-go-lucky pup a few skills like sit, come, and stay.
+The Basic Coaching Program is a great option for new pet parents with dogs over six months and pet guardians that want to teach their happy-go-lucky pup a few skills like sit, come, and stay.
 After the initial online consultation, we will coach you through training your own dog in-person so you can continue advancing your dog’s skills after finishing up with us.

 advanced coaching program

-The Advanced Coaching Package is geared toward pet parents that are looking for extra help with their pup – extended manners training, fearful or aggressive behavior, and barking/lunging at others while on leash.
+The Advanced Coaching Program is geared toward pet parents that are looking for extra help with their pup – extended manners training, fearful or aggressive behavior, and barking/lunging at others while on leash.
 Expanded lessons and support, plus an essentials training kit provided at the beginning of your training to make working through challenges a breeze.

 Service area includes Phoenix, Scottsdale, Paradise Valley, Peoria, and surrounding areas.

 Reward-based training is not a “free for all” for your pet!
 Every behavior your pet does is motivated by something – emotions or basic needs.
 We teach you management techniques to prevent inappropriate behaviors and use reward-based training with your pet to teach them more appropriate behaviors.
 Ignoring behaviors can be equally detrimental to the process because it means we are ignoring those emotions or basic needs.
 Instead, we revisit our management techniques to change what wasn’t working so your pet is set up for success in the future.
 You can read more about our training philosophy and ethics here.